ikzelf/zbxdb/doc/getting_started.md

 # what is a host?
 A host in zabbix can be a computer but also a router, switch, SAN and in this case, a database cluster.
 A host in zabbix is a thing that has a collection of items.
 For Oracle create a host for the physical database, for SQLServer create a host for an Instance, for Postgres create a host for the cluster, for cockroach create a host for the cluster.
 An Oracle database can have multiple Instances and multiple databases.
 They are collected in a single host.
 A SQLServer instance has multiple databases and in an always on configuration can be active on several machines.
-That instance s handled by a single host.
+That instance is handled by a single host.
 A Postgres cluster is very similar to a SQLServer instance.
 A cockroach cluster can have many nodes.
 That cluster is handled by a single host.